dariuspasca/nextjs-sanity-landing-page/README.md

-#Nextjs 13 + Sanity
+# Nextjs 13 + Sanity

-This starter uses Next.js for the frontend and Sanity to handle its content.
+This starter uses Next.js with Server Components and Sanity Studio to handle its content.